CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 For cornell box, sorting by material didn't help that much.

+Changes to scene files:

+- Use FOVYH for half angle vertical field of view

 Bug

 1. read access violation when using thrust::remove_if.
 Fix: use thrust::device as the first parameter to indicate the correct execution policy because dev_paths is in device memory